Khattar, Bishnoi rule out any strain in ties with JJP, say alliance govt running smoothly | Politics

 Khattar had also asserted that both parties will form a common strategy for the bypoll, adding ''we will jointly fight these election''.

-Meanwhile, interacting with reporters in Hisar, Kuldeep Bishnoi, when asked if Deputy Chief Minister Dushyant Chautala will come for campaigning, replied, ''He should come''.
+Interacting with reporters in Hisar on Sunday, Kuldeep Bishnoi, when asked if Deputy Chief Minister Dushyant Chautala will join campaigning, replied, ''He should come''.

 ''From the party side too, we will send him a request that he should come as Bhavya is a joint candidate of the BJP-JJP combine and he should come,'' he said.